What do you get when you mix together a restaurant manager, bartender, lawyer, web designer, and a dad?

 I respect that.
 Running, let alone in September, isn't for everyone.

-But we need volunteers
+But we need volunteers!

 Photographers.
 Hydration Station.
 Cheerleaders.
 Race Goodie Bag Stuffers.